 “A victory for our oceans, for the environment and for future generations.”

 Frédérique Ries, the MEP responsible for the bill and Belgian Politician.

-It's pretty simple really.
-Plastic straws are in many ways the ultimate throw-away item.
-Used once, and then discarded.
+It's pretty simple, really.
+Disposable plastic straws are, in many ways, the ultimate throw-away item; we use them once and discard them.
 For sure, they are merely the tip of the plastic iceberg.
-However, the thing with straws is that they've become something of the poster child of our wasteful consumption of single-use plastics.
+However, since our early use of plastic straws, they've become something of the poster child of our wasteful consumption of single-use plastics.
 It's certainly no bad thing that plastic straw bans help to raise awareness of the bigger problem.

-In the UK the government announced in October 2018 plans to ban the sale and distribution of plastic straws.
-Due to be implemented sometime before 2020 the ban is currently in the consultation phase.
+In the UK, the government announced in October 2018 plans to ban the sale and distribution of plastic straws in food service establishments and supermarkets.
+Due to be implemented sometime before 2020, the ban is currently in the consultation phase.